Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do I need spacers before braces?

 If your teeth, especially your molars, are very close together, you may need spacers.
 That's because when you get your braces, molar bands will need to be placed to anchor the braces in place.
-Rubber or metal braces spacers will help make room for those molar brands.
+Rubber or metal brace spacers will help make room for those molar brands.
 Your orthodontist will be able to let you know if you need a spacer before braces.

 Spacers for Teeth: Do You Need Separators Before Braces?